Revision

 act, or on confession in open court.

-bill referred to The Congress by the Constitutional Council shall be reviewed
+bill referred to its originating House by the Constitutional Council shall be

 right of the people to be secure in their persons, houses, papers, and effects,